About task expiry dates

 By default, a new version is created 30 days before the task version expires and can be passed/failed.
 You can set an alternative task notification period and change the expiration period.

-When the current version expires, the product application uses the next version.
-For approved product applications, this means the new version must be passed for the product application to remain approved.
+When the current task version expires, the product application uses the next version.
+For approved product applications, this means the new task version must be passed for the product application to remain approved.
 If the new version is not passed, the product application goes into review.

 For example, if you configure the Verify identity task so its versions expire 365 days after they’re passed, customers must have their identities successfully re-verified every year for their product applications to remain approved.